Inside Netflix's 'Adolescence'

 But also, what I wanted to try and do with this process was eliminate the possibilities of pointing the finger and saying, well, this is why.

-So, normally, would be we could be able to point the finger in that direction and say, This is why he did it.
+So I didn't want it to be like dad raised his hand and hit his boy.
+So normally would be, we could be able to point the finger in that direction and say this is why he did it.

-Because what it is, as well, was what I wanted to try and achieve and try and accomplish with the respects to Eddie is, like I said, that kind of old-fashioned archetypal man in many ways,
+yeah and that's there's a lot of pain inside eddie you know when after he realizes what his son has done because what it is as well is what i wanted to try and try and achieve and try and accomplish with the respects to eddie is like i said that kind of old-fashioned archetypal man in many ways um

-who, you know it comes from a lineage of of men who are not very tactile um
+who you know it comes from a lineage of of men who are not very tactile.

-and and that kind of comes from the process of with my son and with my daughter you know i'm very blessed to have two beautiful children uh and i and i'm and i hug them and and cuddle them and i tell them i love them every single day every single day because i adore my kids i really do that you know
+Um and and that kind of comes from the process of with my son and with my daughter, you know, I'm very blessed to have two beautiful children.

-they're one of the best things the the best thing in my life i've ever been a part of um they really are do you know what i mean look yeah, Stephen's very soppy, and I wear my heart on my sleeve.
+They're you know, they're they're one of the best things, the the best thing in my life I've ever been a part of.
+Um they really are, are.

 Do you know what I mean?

-And I've seen him with his father and you can see the love his father has for him.
+Um, and it just broke my heart a little bit.
+Do you know what I mean?
+And I've seen him with his father, and you can see the love his father has for him.

 And for me, it was completely alien.